What's an IP PIN?

 What do I need to do after I get an IRS IP PIN?

 You must use the IP PIN on all federal income tax returns 1040, 1040A, 1040EZ and 1040 PR/SS and any delinquent returns filed during the current calendar year.

 - Don't reveal your IP PIN to anyone other than your tax preparer.
 Reveal it only when you are ready to sign and submit your federal income tax return.

 - You can't use your IRS IP PIN on a state income tax return.
-If you state also issues identity protection PINs, use it only for the state income tax return.

 If you file your federal tax return without your IRS assigned IP PIN: